tonyhernandez/json-rules-service/README.md

 ### Getting Started

-Json rules service wraps the json-rules-engine in an API that allows you to run your business rules and decision outcomes via an external service.
-A simple POST API to effortlesly run business rules via json files created using json-rule-editor.
+Json rules service wraps the [json-rules-engine](https://github.com/CacheControl/json-rules-engine) in an API that allows you to run your business rules and decision outcomes via an external service.
+A simple POST API to effortlesly run business rules defined in json files created using [json-rule-editor](https://github.com/vinzdeveloper/json-rule-editor).

 Process to implement json rule file in the service is as follows